githubnali/nalin-devTinder/apiList.md

 ## authRouter
 - POST /signup :- creating a profile
-- POST /login
+- POST /login :- login using username, password
-- POST /logout
+- POST /logout :-

 ## profileRouter
 - GET /profile/view :- to get the profile(profile view)
 - PATCH /profile/edit :- to update the profile(edit)
-- PATCH /profile/password :- to change the password
+- PATCH /profile/password :- to change the password of the profile

 ## connectionRequestRouter
 //sending the connection request